DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 The DNA sequence classification of vertebrates, from three different classes is not really a challenge Mammalia is a class of animal within the phylum Chordata      .
 Some other data sets like: Fungi, Insects, Protists  are more challenging.
 And we force us to revisit our simple approach.

-##  Fungi DNA sequence classification
+##  Fungi DNA sequences classification

 Our ML-FFT method is inefficient when classifying Fungis in three (sub)-phylums:  . <br> We had to introduce an alignement method for selecting: